11 Actionable Tips To Avoid Archery Injuries

 Proper Warm-up

-Before you begin shooting, it is essential to warm up your muscles, so they’re prepared.
+Before you begin shooting, it is essential to warm up your muscles so they’re prepared.
 This can include some light cardio, like jogging.
-Stretching exercises for the shoulders, back, and arms are totally necessary as well before heading to the archery store.
+Before heading to the archery store, stretching shoulders, back, and arms exercises are also necessary.

 -